open-telemetry/opentelemetry-ebpf-profiler/design-docs/00001-off-cpu-profiling/README.md

 As the architecture of the stack unwinding routines in the OTel Profiling Agent are focused on a sampling approach, the proposed options follow this idea.

+## Limitations

+Both proposed options focus on events of the Linux kernel scheduler.
+Resulting data therefore is limited to events triggered by the Linux kernel scheduler.
+Scheduling events of language specific and language internal schedulers, like the Go runtime scheduler, are not covered by the proposed general approach.

 # Author's preference

 My preference is Option B, as it provides latency information additional to off-CPU stack traces,